-We’ll be offering a pilot ground school again this fall term on the Caltech campus.
-Class will be held for 10 weeks, 7:00-9:30 PM, on Thursday nights, starting October 4th.
+We’ll be offering a pilot ground school again this spring term on the Caltech campus.
+Class will be held for 10 weeks, 7:00-9:30 PM, on Thursday nights, starting April 2nd.
 The class is open to everyone in the Caltech/JPL community and all members of AACIT.

-Ground school is a great way for anyone who has an interest in flying to learn more, but at a cost less than a typical flight lesson.
+Ground school is a great way for anyone who has an interest in flying to learn more, but at a cost of a typical single flight lesson.
 It’s also great for pilots who feel rusty to get a refresher.
 The class covers most of the material necessary to pass the FAA’s private pilot airplane knowledge test.

 If you would like to enroll or have questions, please contact the instructor directly.

 Q: Do I need to have any flying experience to take ground school?

 A: No. The class is geared towards those with no prior flying experience.